new2code/new2code/README.md

 1. <a href='https://www.freecodecamp.org/news/how-to-enforce-type-safety-in-formdata-with-typescript/'>How to Enforce Type Safety in FormData with TypeScript</a> by Olabisi Olaoye
 2. <a href='https://www.freecodecamp.org/news/how-to-create-a-python-siem-system-using-ai-and-llms/'>How to Create a Python SIEM System Using AI and LLMs for Log Analysis and Anomaly Detection</a> by Chaitanya Rahalkar

+> [!NOTE]
+> This account is maintained by the GitHub Docs team for demonstration purposes.